kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, you can disable the feature-gate manually once it's in Beta, this will affect StatefulSets that are in the middle of a rollout when the feature gets disabled.
 If the feature is disabled in the middle of the rollout, the rollout will continue as if maxUnavailable is 1.
+If there is more than one pod undergoing an update, it will wait for them to complete their update, and continue as if maxUnavailable is 1.

 ###### What happens if we reenable the feature if it was previously rolled back?